 Following this initial release of new Verified Timekeeping, we’ll continue to enhance the process to include reminder notifications and more accurate ways record break times.

 Have a question about the changes to the timekeeping process?
-Reach out to our Support Team.
-And don’t forget to update your Shiftgig app.
+Update it in the mobile Shiftgig app.